rseng/rsepedia-analysis/data/github/curl/curl/CONCAT.md

 The typical process for handling a new security vulnerability is as follows.

 No information should be made public about a vulnerability until it is formally announced at the end of this process.
-That means, for example that a bug tracker entry must NOT be created to track the issue since that will make the issue public and it should not be discussed on any of the project's public mailing lists.
+That means, for example, that a bug tracker entry must NOT be created to track the issue since that will make the issue public and it should not be discussed on any of the project's public mailing lists.
 Also messages associated with any commits should not make any